Rust-Oleum Painter’s Touch

-Leaving your wood unfinished is certainly is easiest option, but it is definitely not the best choice because weather will beat it down over time.
-Before you know it, moisture will be absorbed into your wood and it will start cracking, rotting and warping.
+Leaving your wood unfinished is certainly is the easiest option, but it is definitely not the best choice because the weather will beat it down over time.
+Before you know it, moisture will be absorbed into your wood and it will start cracking, rotting, and warping.
 Wood repairs can get very costly.

 UV rays discolor unprotected wood and break down the lignin and glue that hold together the wood fibers.
 This leads to a negative feedback loop where more moisture will get into your wood as well as fungi and bacteria.
 You can see how your wood deck can deteriorate very rapidly if left unprotected.
 You can also seal or stain your deck.
 We have recommended plenty of options for that here.